getCUJO/QoOID/draft-ietf-ippm-qoo.md

 capability).

 ## Binary Bandwidth threshold
-Choosing this is to reduce complexity, but we do acknowledge that the applications are not that simple.
-The defence for this trade off is that insufficient bandwidth will cause queues and therefore latency, and it should be possible to see this.
-Additionally, network requirements can be set up per quality level (resolution, fps etc.) for the application.
-However, having too many network requirements also increases the complexity for users of the framework, and it is still unclear if this is the optimal tradeoff.
+Choosing this is to reduce complexity, but it must be acknowledged that the applications are not that simple.
+Network requirements can be set up per quality level (resolution, fps etc.) for the application if necessary.

-## Low resolution on Packet Loss
-To ensure simplicity, packet loss is described as infinite latency and the resolution will be bound to the percentiles we chose to sample.
-There is a good argument that some applications need higher resolution on packet loss for sufficiently describing application outcomes.
-If this good evidence is presented for this, packet loss should be measured separately and added to the QoO formula.

 ## Arbitrary selection of percentiles
-There is a need for a selection of percentiles, as we in the name of simplicity can’t use them all.
-But how should we select them?
-The 0th (minimal) and 50th (median) percentile have implicit usage by themselves. {{BITAG}} discusses that the 90th, 98th and 99th percentiles are key for some apps.
-In general the wisdom is that the higher percentiles are more useful for interactive applications, but only to a certain point.
-At this point an application sees it as packet loss and may adapt to it.
-Should we pick the 95th, 96th percentile, the 96.5th or the 97th?
-We don’t know, and as this is likely not universal across applications and applications classes, we simply have to choose arbitrarily, and to the best of our knowledge.
+A selection of percentiles is necessary for simplicity, because more complex methods may slow adoption of the framework.
+The 0th (minimum) and 50th (median) percentiles are commonly used for their inherent significance.
+According to {{BITAG}}, the 90th, 98th, and 99th percentiles are particularly important for certain applications.
+Generally, higher percentiles provide more insight for interactive applications, but only up to a certain threshold—beyond which applications may treat excessive delays as packet loss and adapt accordingly.
+The choice between percentiles such as the 95th, 96th, 96.5th, or 97th is not universally prescribed and may vary between application types.
+Therefore, percentiles must be selected arbitrarily, based on the best available knowledge and the intended use case.

 # Implementation status
 Note to RFC Editor: This section MUST be removed before publication of the